 Flax eggs are versatile when cooking and baking vegan things.

 The flax absorbs the water and makes an almost jelly-like mixture.

-Finally, here’s a closer look at how my flax egg sticks looked before being cooked.
+Finally, here’s a closer look at how my flax egg sticks looked after being cooked.
 You can see that the breading was very thick because it stuck on quite well.

 Option #3 – Vegetable Oil